swatantrasinha/react-native-expo/Readme.md

 - when it asks: Do you want to move existing files to /app-example instead of deleting them?
 (Y/n) --> Select **n**

-3. now give command to start
+3. now give command to install

+> npm i

+4. Now give below command

 > bunx expo start

+Note if there is any network related then give below command and then above command in point 4
+> EXPO_OFFLINE=1 bunx expo start